Why an Artist Date?

 Here at Tweetspeak Poetry, it’s our delight to help people live richly and think deeply, by creating possibilities for them to…

 1. take themselves less seriously

 3. connect their everyday lives to creative purposes

-4. find the best to tutor, surprise, and assist them
+4. find the best resources to teach, surprise, and assist them

-The Artist Date, a dream-child of Julia Cameron, is the perfect tool to help people become who they really are.
+The Artist Date, a dream-child of Julia Cameron, is the perfect tool to help people live more richly (without breaking the bank).
 Try it, and you will find you might take yourself less seriously, take yourself more seriously, and tap into your creativity in an organic way that could flow into your everyday life.
-You might even find unexpected assistance and tutoring for dreams you didn’t know you had.
+You might even find unexpected assistance and inspiration for dreams you didn’t know you had.

 How to Take an Artist Date

 1. Set aside a block of time each week.
 Cameron suggests two hours.
 We say, start with a half an hour, if you must, just to be sure it happens.
 Then build up.

 2. The artist date is a play date you plan with yourself, by yourself.